tstrube/CryptoTicker-Nesp8266/Readme.md

-Description from orginal repository after the changes paragraph.
-Removed dead links and generalized description (replaced Bitcoin with Crypto)

 # Changes introduced by this fork
-* Added new exchange websocket
+* Added new exchange okex
-* Added option to select which pairs should be dispalyed
+* Added option to select which pairs should be displayed
 * Support for multiple pairs
-* (Optional) Show asset part of name (maybe problematic on 8 digit display)
+* (Optional) Show asset part of name
+  * (maybe problematic high currency coins like bitcoin)
+  * to combat this, added option to shorten values
-* Only display USD price
+* Only displays USD price
+* Removed support for Matrix display (I didn't need it)

 # Crypto price ticker with ESP8266 (realtime websockets)
-* 7-segment 8-bit - or - Dot Matrix LED Display support with 32x8px
+* 7-segment 8-bit display
-* bitstamp & bitfinex websocket interfacing for lightning fast, real time updates!
+* bitstamp, bitfinex, okex websocket interfacing for lightning fast, real time updates!
 * solderless build possible (if you order the display with pre-soldered pin headers)
-* low power (<0.5W), cheap to build (around 5 EUR)
+* low power (<0.5W), cheap to build

 ## pictures in action
 ![animation](https://thumbs.gfycat.com/VainBeautifulAcornwoodpecker-size_restricted.gif)